zizitizi/lpic1/README.md

-# lpic1
+# my lpic1 Sample Command in DevOps field
-my lpic 1 cammand
+my lpic 1 cammand that related to Devops fields